Configuring an SMTP Security Policy

 Authorization: Bearer <access_token>

-Get a specific policy
+Get one policy

 GET /api/v1/smtp-policies/pol_01HX...